Past Exhibitions

 6 August – 29 September 2024

-This exhibition looks at Letchworth’s award winning Khalsa Football Academy (KFA), its founder Bal Singh, and highlights its Striving for Unity project, which has helped combat racism across the country and further afield.
+This exhibition looked at Letchworth’s award winning Khalsa Football Academy (KFA), its founder Bal Singh, and highlights its Striving for Unity project, which has helped combat racism across the country and further afield.
 The striking poster panels in this exhibition show, on just a small scale, how far the positive message of Bal and the KFA has travelled, through their Striving for Unity project.
 Has the project visited the stadium of your favourite team?

 This exhibition was in The Arches, part of the upstairs Terrace Gallery